About Us

 The Rassias Center

-Dartmouth College’s Rassias Center for World Languages and Cultures operates under the Office of the Provost.
-Its overall goal is to promote cultural understanding and to strengthen communication among people around the world.
-More specifically, this translates into a mission of training teachers in various aspects of the Rassias Method® as well as offering world language instruction to diverse groups of students.
-These students include Dartmouth College graduate students, Upper Valley community members (children and adults), and visitors to Hanover from around the world, including executives, government employees, medical residents, educators, and travelers.
+Dartmouth College’s Rassias Center for World Languages and Cultures aims to enrich lives by improving communication among people.
+It was founded by John A. Rassias (1925 - 2015), the William R. Kenan Professor emeritus, to promote cultural understanding and to strengthen communication among people around the world.
+It continues to operate under the leadership of the Office of the Provost.
+The Rassias Center's goals include training teachers in various aspects of the Rassias Method® as well as offering world language instruction to diverse groups of students around the world.

 Mission